 - Shadday – This means “God Almighty”.
 Nothing and no is mightier or more powerful than our God.

 Knowing that God is the Almighty, the Highest, the all-knowing, all-powerful God will give us peace and comfort that He will protect and guard us against the snares of the enemy.

 In our fallen, sinful nature we easily resort to trusting in the flesh, in what we can see rather than in our eternal God.
 As His children, now under His eternal covenant God, it should be natural for us to turn to God as our refuge.
 All forms of created beings turn to a shelter or a place of refuge during storms or calamities – dogs hide under tables when thunder and lightning come, foxes to their holes, and birds to dense thickets.
 As for us, in times of peril, we ought to turn to God, run to Him even.

 Another word that illustrates this for us is “fortress”.
 A fortress is not only a peaceful, hiding place.
 It is more of a fortified, military stronghold ready to face and fight back any form of attack.
 How true is this with our Almighty God, right?
 He is our all-powerful God and we can put our whole confidence in relying on Him.

 God is Our Comfort and Peace

 But our God is perfect, limitless, and self-sustaining.
-He is the great I AM.
-He is the beginning and the end.
-He is our salvation, our redemption.
-He is the One who defeated sin and death, by living the perfect life we should have lived, dying the death we should have died, and rose again so we can have eternal life.
+He is the great I AM and He is the beginning and the end.
+Also, He is our salvation, our redemption.
+He is the One who defeated sin and death, by living the perfect life we should have lived, dying the death we should have died, and rising again so we can have eternal life.
 He is our greatest treasure, our comfort, and our peace.
 May we desire Him at all times more than just the things He can give.